dobin/DetonatorAgent/README.md

 # DetonatorAgent

-A cross-platform Web API for MalDev: execution and EDR log collection.
+A cross-platform Web API for MalDev execution and EDR log collection for RedTeamers.

 ## Purpose

 DetonatorAgent fulfills two purposes:

 * File execution
-* EDR log collection.
+* EDR log collection

-So you can use it to see the detection of your MalDev software.
-It is mostly used to see if initial access chains are undetected, for RedTeam engagements.
+It is mainly used to see if initial access chains are undetected for RedTeam engagements.
+So if your malware is detected (and if yes, why), or not.

+It serves more as inspiration on how to implement this yourselves than a polished product.
+It is closely related to [RedEdr](https://github.com/dobin/RedEdr), which collects the same telemetry as an EDR does.
+And can be used with [Detonator](https://github.com/dobin/Detonator) to more reliably detonate MalDev, as shown in [detonator.r00ted.ch](https://detonator.r00ted.ch).
+A presentation "Detonator - Repeatable Malware Technique Testing" (given at RTS EMEA 25) will be made publicly available sometimes maybe.

 Note: This has been largely Vibe-Coded.

-### Feature: File Execution
+## Feature: File Execution

 The `/api/execute/exec` API will execute the given file.
 So the EDR (or AV) can do its thing.
-It is intended to simulate a user clicking the malware: It will use the Windows integrated default app association to "click" the file.
+It is intended to simulate a user "clicking" the malware: It will use the Windows integrated default app association to start the file (be it .exe, .lnk or others).

 Supported file extension:
 * `.exe`: Direct execution
 * `.zip`: Extract and execute
-* `.iso`: Extract and execute
+* `.iso`: Mount and execute

 There are different execution types:
 * `Exec`: Uses Windows `Process.Start()` with `UseShellExecute = true`
 * `AutoIt`:  Uses AutoIt `AutoItX.Run()` in similar style as `Exec`
 * **`AutoItExplorer`**: Most realistic!
-Opens a `explorer.exe` window with AutoIt and "click" the files
+Opens a `explorer.exe` window with AutoIt and "click" the file(s)

 ![AutoItExplorer Demo](Doc/detonatoragent-autoitexplorer-zip.gif)

-### Feature: EDR Log retrieval
+## Feature: EDR Log retrieval

 The `/api/logs/edr` will return the log files of your EDR product.

 Currently only Microsoft Defender / MDE is supported.
+Currently it returns all Defender event logs entries between execution of `/api/exec/execute` and calling of this API.
+If nothing has been executed before, it returns all event logs.

+See `scan-file.ps1` how to preferably use this.

 Example:
 ```